alkhurayjah/aseel-perfume-authenticator/README.md

 ---

-## 📖 Overview | نظرة عامة
+##  Overview

-**English:** Aseel is an AI system that detects whether a perfume is genuine or counterfeit from a single photo.
+**Aseel:** is an AI system that detects whether a perfume is genuine or counterfeit from a single photo.
 Upload an image of any perfume bottle and the system returns an instant verdict — **Original** or **Fake** — along with a confidence score.

-**العربية:** أصيل هو نظام ذكاء اصطناعي يكشف ما إذا كان العطر أصلياً أم مقلداً من صورة واحدة فقط. ارفع صورة أي زجاجة عطر وسيعطيك النظام حكمًا فوريًا — **أصلي** أم **مقلد** — مع نسبة الثقة.

 ---